 A few of the people I’ve mentioned this to think eighty is too conservative an estimate.
 I could easily live longer, they say, going on to mention people in their families who have lived into their nineties.
 But the fact is, if I make eighty it will be a somewhat remarkable achievement, because, basically, people in my family just don’t live that long.

-With the exception of my maternal grandmother, who made it to rightly-two, my grandparents, my parents, and my older brother… all have died before reaching their eightieth birthday.
+With the exception of my maternal grandmother, who made it through an alzheimer fog to eighty-two, my grandparents, my parents, and my older brother… all have died before reaching their eightieth birthday.
 So achieving that number will be a record for a male in my family.
 Of course, I do hope I make that record and then some, but I don’t see a good reason to not accept the fact that I am cut from the same cloth as the people who created me and raised me.

 So what does one do when faced with her or his final decade (and change)… or more specifically, what will I do?
 And the answer is… I don’t know.